tscott3LUC/483miniProject_Thomas_Scott/README.md

   a.)
 The script will create a new directory named 'miniProject_Thomas_Scott' - this is where all pipeline results will be generated.

   b.)
 Some files (miniProject_sleuth.R, miniProject_table.txt, betaherpes.fasta) will be copied into this directory for use during the pipeline, so you will see these in the directory as well.
+If the test data is being used, this will be copied into the 'data' folder of the directory.

 6.)
-Important results will be written to 'miniProject.log' in the 'miniProject_Thomas_Scott' directory.
+Once finished, you can find important results written to 'miniProject.log' in the 'miniProject_Thomas_Scott' directory.